-How transient workers in industrial America lettered their way through public places
+How transient workers in industrial America used graffiti to navigate public spaces

 More than a half century before Jack Kerouac took to the road and inspired the Great American Counter Culture, an American counterculture existed on the road.
 Like the Beat Generation, this was a culture of mostly transient men, travelling America.
 Few of them ever wrote books about their exploits, but almost all of them wrote.
 The trails of letters and symbols they left behind were lifelines in their own community.
 Some remain to this day.
 They tell the stories of individuals on the outskirts of a society in transition.

 The postbellum transformation of the United States that brought about the typewriter and studded the American urban landscape with great factories fundamentally changed the way Americans worked.
 Demand for labour in factories wasn’t constant, and work could be dangerous and poorly paid.
 Workers unionized to protect themselves and support each other, but that couldn’t change the reality of the job market.
 Factories needed a flexible work force; unemployed workers had to travel to find work.